-At least one member of the governing body has completed safer recruitment training to be repeated every five years.
+At least one member of the Board of Trustees has completed safer recruitment training to be repeated every five years.

 Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE) and/or for maintained schools through relationship and sex education (RSE).